java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 }
 ```

-Using `foldArguments` we can pre-process subset of its arguments and insert the resulting value as another
+Using `foldArguments` we can pre-process a subset of its arguments and insert the resulting value as another
 argument and proceed to execution of the `target` method.

 In our example, we have arguments `int a, int b` at the end.
 We can pre-process any amount of arguments, but they all